bbauska/cellardoor/README.md

 ---
-cellardoor: Complete list of 'todos', libraries &amp; frameworks
+cellardoor: Complete list of 'todos', libraries & frameworks
 ---

 <!-- display the social media buttons in your README -->